CRSED: F.O.A.D.: Development

 Originally the game was promoted as a parody title mocking PUBG and other free-to-play shooters and was mostly known as a shooter where you can fight using kitchenware as both weapons and armor, but in 2019 the developers gradually dropped most of the kitchen-related items and jokes (i.e. replaced comical shopping plastic bags with tactical bags).
 In December 2020, the name was changed to CRSED: F.O.A.D..
 All kitchenware screenshots are now no longer available at the official website.

-CRSED: F.O.A.D. is available on Xbox Series X|S and PlayStation 5 via backwards compatibility with native versions coming soon.
+CRSED: Cuisine Royale is available on Xbox Series X|S and PlayStation 5 via backwards compatibility with native versions coming soon.
 PC version boasts DLSS support that gives 40% performance boost in CRSED: F.O.A.D. according to Nvidia.
 The game also comes with AMD FSR support.
 Native Linux version is rendered through Vulkan.

 In September 2022, it released its Android version.

 Reception

 The PS4 version of Cuisine Royale received an aggregate score of 73/100 on Metacritic.

 According to TheSixthAxis, the game "doesn’t do anything too different from the battle royales that came before it, but it really leans into its own brand of humour", while TheXboxHub called it "a solid, enjoyable game with a wacky persona".
 PC Gamer stated that "Part of the appeal, at least for me, is the lack of waiting around for the game to get started".
 GameSpew mentioned that, "while the push to purchase/unlock items can be irritating, there’s still a lot of fun to be had here".